bigmlcom/bigml-node/docs/index.md

     localEnsemble.predict({'petal length': 1}, 0,
                           function(error, prediction) {console.log(prediction)});
 ```
+or any of the other modeling resources offered by BigML.
+The previous example
 will generate a prediction for a `Decision Forest` ensemble
 by combining the predictions of each of the models
 they enclose.
 The example uses the `plurality` combination method (whose code